HarbourMasters/Lighthouse/docs/BanjoKazooie/ARCHITECTURE.md

 ### Rendering

-`sprite_render.c` handles billboard rendering:
+`sprite/render.c` handles billboard rendering:
 1. Compute vector from camera to sprite position
 2. Project onto camera direction for distance
 3. Cull if beyond 3000 units or below minimum pixel size
 4. Set up billboard matrix (always face camera)
 5. Submit frame's display list with vertex data in segment 1

-`sprite_animstep.c` advances the current frame based on the animation speed and direction defined in the sprite's metadata.
+`anim/anim_spriteframe.c` advances the current frame based on the animation speed and direction defined in the sprite's metadata.

 ---